ivarprudnikov/secret-message-share/README.md

 To mitigate against the denial of service (DOS) attacks it is planned to use the rate limiting on the server side.
 The rate limiting will be based on the IP address of the client and the number of requests per time period.
 Furthermore, the application is hosted in the highly scalable cloud environment which can handle the increased load by scaling the resources automatically.

 Access to the server which is hosting the compiled server binary is restricted to the authorized users only.
-The server is hosted in the Azure cloud environment and the access to the server is controlled by the Azure Active Directory (AAD) and the role based access control (RBAC) policies.
+The server is hosted in the Azure cloud environment and the access to the server is controlled by the Microsoft Entra ID and the role based access control (RBAC) policies.

 Source code is stored in the GitHub account which is protected by the two factor authentication (2FA).
 Any changes to the source code are reviewed by the owner of the repository before they are merged to the main branch.
 The continuous integration (CI) pipeline is used to build and test the code before it is deployed to the cloud environment.
 The deployment of code can only be done by the authorized users who have the access to the Azure cloud environment.

+Any secret material used in the application is provided through the environment variables.

+To monitor the application the extensive use of the logs is planned.
+The logs are stored in the Azure Log Analytics workspace.
+As mentioned in the network security serction the logs will be kept for a long time to allow the investigation of the security incidents.

+In the case of the breach the server can quickly be restored to the previous state by redeploying the server binary from the source code repository.
+The server is stateless and the data is stored in the Azure Table Storage.
+The data is encrypted at rest and the keys are known only to the server and the administrators.
+The security keys can be rotated without the need to redeploy the server binary.

 ### Storage security

+The biggest threat to the application is the unauthorized access to the stored data and its exfiltration.

 The data at rest is planned to be stored in the Azure Table Storage.
-Azure Storage encrypts the data at rest with AES 256-bit encryption.
+Azure Storage encrypts the data at rest with AES 256-bit encryption with the Azure managed keys.
 In addition to that all of the sensitive data is hashed or encrypted before being stored in the Table Storage with the encryption keys known to the server and administarators only.

 In the case of the breach the data is hashed and will soon use the salt to prevent the rainbow table attacks.

-### Auditing
+Access monitoring and auditing is provided by the Azure Storage.
+The administrators can monitor the access to the data and take action in case of the unauthorized access.

-### Needs further improvement
+## Needs further improvement

 - Hashing needs to use salt to prevent rainbow table attacks
-- Secure key material need to be passed through environment variables
+- Secure key material need to be passed through the environment variables
 - Encrypt the session cookie contents in addition to the HMAC
-- Increase the size of keys
+- Increase the size of the keys
 - Add rate limiting
-- Add monitoring and alerting
+- Add logging